AntonTegnelov/agentic_problem_solver/README.md

 - setup an easy way to switch llm provider

-  - [ ] use google gemini ai as it's the cheapest for now
+  - [x] use google gemini ai as it's the cheapest for now
-  - [ ] Create abstraction layer for LLM providers
+  - [x] Create abstraction layer for LLM providers
-  - [ ] Implement configuration system for API keys
+  - [x] Implement configuration system for API keys
-  - [ ] Add support for environment variables
+  - [x] Add support for environment variables
-  - [ ] Create provider switching mechanism
+  - [x] Create provider switching mechanism
-  - [ ] Add fallback mechanisms
+  - [x] Add fallback mechanisms
+  - [x] verify that it works
+  - [x] write unit tests
+  - [x] write integration tests

 - create a top level agent that recieves a prompt

-  - [ ] create a CLI
+  - [x] create a CLI
   - [ ] create an AI agent with langgraph
   - [ ] Implement input validation
   - [ ] Add error handling
   - [ ] Create logging system
   - [ ] Add configuration options for the agent
   - [ ] Implement prompt templates
+  - [ ] verify that it works
+  - [ ] write unit tests
+  - [ ] write integration tests

 - enable the ai to break down the prompt into TODO lists following a standardized format